giacomo1096/F1App/README.md

 # F1App

-Project for Mobile and Cloud Computing's Course at Sapienza Università di Roma.
+Project for Mobile Application and Cloud Computing's Course at Sapienza Università di Roma.